lastdotnet/hypurr-lending-interface/README.md

 ### Injecting rpc through url

 In development and staging environments, there is an option to inject custom `rpc` with `chainId` via url.
 It can be used for instrumenting the app to test fork environments etc.
-This functionality is guarded by the feature flag `VITE_FEATURE_RPC_INJECTION_VIA_URL`.
+This functionality is guarded by the feature flag `NEXT_PUBLIC_FEATURE_RPC_INJECTION_VIA_URL`.
 Injected network details will be lost after the app is reloaded.
 ```
 https://spark-app-staging.vercel.app/?rpc=https://rpc.example.com&chainId=1
 ```